elisa-tech/wg-development-process/Safety Analysis - Watch.md

 1. Owner
       - Elana Copperman (in coordination with Gabriele Paoloni/Safety Architecture WG and Jochen Kall/AUtomotive WG).

+PROPOSED WORK PLAN - TBevelop a checklist or skeleton system architecture for the WD subsystem, identifying the APIs, interfaces, and other system configuration features.D:
+* Agree on goals and scope; DoD; milestones
+*
+* Develop a checklist or skeleton system architecture for the WD subsystem, identifying the APIs, interfaces, and other system configuration features.
+* Question - to what level is architecutre/design appropriate for our purpose?
+*     - Block diagrams of components + interfaces.
+Define on 3 layers (SW; HSI; HW)
+*     - Document every single API + parameters - ?
+*     - Execution flow - ?
+*     - Prerequisites (e.g., necessary locks)
+*
+* FMEA --> safety goals, failure modes, safety requirements.
+* Define safety requirements --> test cases
+* Compare existing test frameworks to proposed, identify gaps.
+* Anything else?
+*
 2. Goals and scope, Analysis of Watchdog subcomponent on 3 levels
       - Pure software layer (independent of hardware implementation) We should focus our analysis on the pure software layer, focusing on software APIs on a generic hardware emulation.
 References: